KhushiChaudhary744/Project1/README.md

-This depository shall contain basic level project for beginners.
+This depository shall contain basic level projects done by me in Freshman year.